LeChatP/RootAsRole/ebpf/README.md

 WARNING: CAP_SYS_ADMIN is rarely needed and can be very dangerous to grant
 ```

 In this example we can see that we haven't the permission to execute the tcpdump command but capable tool retruns CAP_NET_RAW and CAP_SYS_ADMIN capabilities.
-These capabilities aren't mandatory.
-This will happens every-time, mainly because a program can just ask for capability and just ignore the -EPERM ouput from syscall.
-Particularly for CAP_SYS_ADMIN, this capability is needed for every fork() call.
+Please pay attention to CAP_SYS_ADMIN, this capability is not probably important for programs but the kernel shows it because it is needed for every fork() call.
 In this case, tcpdump just wants to get raw traffic, which corresponds to CAP_NET_RAW.
 So if you create a role with CAP_NET_RAW and tcpdump command :

 ```XML
     <role name="net">